 Perhaps the disturbing aspect of monsters is that they remain a foil to our humane characteristics.
 Monsters in all forms help us understand the things that can happen if our better nature runs astray, help us face our fears, laugh in the face of absudity and embrace otherness with empathy.

-Illustrated Monsters by Monster Illustrators provides a unique opportunity to explore a universal subject that spans cultures and informs storytelling on many levels.
-Each illustrator in the show has a wealth of artistic expertise, inspiration and stories to share with you.
+Illustrated Monsters by Monster Illustrators provided a unique opportunity to explore a universal subject that spans cultures and informs storytelling on many levels.
+Each illustrator in the show showed a wealth of artistic expertise, inspiration and stories to share.

 Art in Captivity: Inside Out